-I like (notice how I did not say love) my job, but I don’t always like what type of mom and person in general it makes me:
+I like (notice how I didn’t say love) my job, but I don’t always like what type of mom and person in general it makes me:

 - The mom who feels like she is rushing her kids all the time (to get ready for school, to take a bath or go to bed).